splunk/vale-splunk-style-guide/README.md

 [Vale](https://github.com/errata-ai/vale) is an open source prose linter that can check the content of documents in several formats against style guide rules.
 The goal of a prose linter is automating style guide checks in docs-as-code environments, so that style issues are detected before deploy or while editing documentation in a code editor.
 This repo contains a set of linting rules for Vale based on the [Splunk Style Guide](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse).
 The project originated as a [Hackaton project](https://cd.splunkdev.com/hackathons/2021/hack-1277-automate-prose-linting-for-o11y-docs).
-For a quick introduction on Vale and its features, see my blog post [First steps with Vale](https://passo.uno/posts/first-steps-with-the-vale-prose-linter/).
+For a quick introduction on Vale and its features, go to http://go/vale.

 [[_TOC_]]